Skyyo/samples/README.md

 - We can handle "save to wallet" result only from activity (https://issuetracker.google.com/issues/239603300)
 - Autocomplete [issue](https://issuetracker.google.com/u/1/issues/242575301)
 - Custom text spans need additional API for proper RTL & BiDi support [issue](https://issuetracker.google.com/u/1/issues/237289433)
-- Use BaseLazyColumn until compose LazyColumn ime overlap issue - https://issuetracker.google.com/issues/192043120#comment78 not fixed
+- Use ImeAwareLazyColumn until compose LazyColumn ime overlap issue not fixed (https://issuetracker.google.com/issues/192043120#comment78)

 # Limitations
 - There is no way to navigate from composable to fragment & share a navigation graph between them. (not an issue)